paweenpit/CO553-CW1/README.md

 Move the file containing the dataset you wish to run to the extracted folder.
 Then run

 ```
-python3 run_crossvalidation_on_unseen_data.py <yournewdataset.txt>
+python3 run_crossvalidation_on_unseen_data.py <yournewdataset>
 ```

-Be sure to replace <yournewdataset.txt> with your test dataset.
+Be sure to replace <yournewdataset> with your test dataset.
 This will run the 10-fold crossvalidation on your new dataset and print results at the end.

 ## To run our crossvalidation code with pruning on a different dataset: